PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Simple Channel - ladder diagram 2](./Simple_Channel6.svg)

-The refund transaction takes the anchor transaction TXO as its TXI and has the following unlocking script:
+The refund transaction takes the anchor transaction TXO as its TXI and has the following signature:

 ```
 <Alice's sig> 0